Skip to main content

 Note well that the formula works quite as well at the extremes as around the more common values.

-Also keep in mind that those figures are, as we keep putting it, the average size of the errors; the actual average error when plus errors and minus errors can cancel out—the net error— is essentially zero.
-In 2024 at a little under 90% of the way through the season, the average size of error is 2.27 wins, while the actual net error is (to three decimal places) zero.
+Also keep in mind that those figures are, as we keep putting it, the average size of the errors; the actual average error when plus errors and minus errors can cancel out—the per-team-per-season net error— is essentially zero.
+(The actual figure was 0.12 wins.)

 Return to the page top. ↑